 - Causes the body to produce more insulin and cortisol.
 Thus, resulting in increased fat storage – usually in the area of the abdomen

 - Affects hormones that regulates hunger (ghrelin) and the feeling of being full (leptin)

 - Poor sleep is linked to increased cravings for sugar, fat and carbs

 Too much sleep:

 - Increased levels of depression, anxiety and mood issues.
 This can lead to excessive eating

 - Disruption of body’s biorhythms

-We lead extremely busy lives, and there are times when it really is difficult to get the full 7 to 9 hours of sleep every night that is recommended.
+We lead extremely busy lives, and there are times when it really is difficult to get the recommended 7 to 9 hours of sleep every night.
 Healthcare professionals recognize that this is inevitable but caution that doing so consistently will be detrimental to health.
 This includes our physical, mental and emotional well-being.
-And, it also has a major impact on our ability to reach and maintain our most healthy body weight.
+Furthermore, it also has a major impact on our ability to reach and maintain our most healthy body weight.
 It is time to add “consistently getting a good night’s sleep” to our list, right next to a proper diet and sufficient exercise.

 The Southern California Center for Anti-Aging focuses on the practice of advanced, preventive and regenerative medicine.
-We strongly believe correcting imbalances and deficiencies in nutrition, along with improving fitness and balancing and restoring hormones with Bioidentical Hormone Replacement Therapy, can help with creating the foundation for a healthier and happier life.
+We strongly believe correcting imbalances and deficiencies in nutrition.
+This is in addition to improving fitness.
+Furthermore, balancing and restoring hormones with Bioidentical Hormone Replacement Therapy can help with creating the foundation for a healthier and happier life.